react-navigation/react-navigation.github.io/website/blog/2020-01-21-using-react-navigation-5-with-react-native-paper.md

 <img src="/blog/assets/using-react-navigation-5-with-paper/fab.gif" height="480"/>

 As you can see on the gif, the FAB button works in a same way as in a Twitter app.
 What's more, it even animates icon change properly even though we haven't implement it.
-That's the behaviour we get from React-Native-Paper's FAB out of the box.
+That's the behaviour we get from React Native Paper's FAB out of the box.

 ### 5. Theming

 Nowadays, supporting Light/Dark theme is no longer a fancy way to stand out from other apps, but it has become a standard.
-Happily, both React-Navigation v5 and React-Native-Paper supports theming and in this section I'll guide you through setting it up.
+Happily, both React Navigation v5 and React Native Paper supports theming and in this section I'll guide you through setting it up.

-#### React-Navigation
+#### React Navigation

-React-Navigation exports two themes:
+React Navigation exports two themes:

 - DefaultTheme
 - DarkTheme